PetraMMM/aws-reStart-Journey/Projects/Static Website /file.md

 **Solution:**

 We successfully resolved this by locating the correct image asset and uploading it separately and directly into the designated folder structure within the Amazon S3 bucket.
 This verified that the issue was not with the HTML code's reference path, but strictly a deployment asset transfer error.
-The website now displays correctly on all pages.
+The website now displays correctly all pages.

 ## Group Contributors